 Manage your blood sugar levels.

-Managing your blood sugar levels is extremely to follow protocols such as taking prescription insulin as recommended by your doctor.
+Managing your blood sugar levels is extremely important.
+Be sure to follow protocols such as taking prescription insulin as recommended by your doctor.

 - Before meals – Between 70-130 mg/dL